MIRO-UCLouvain/RT-AI-Model-Card/CONTRIBUTING.md

 # Contributing to the Model Cards Writing Tool

 Welcome!
-Thank you for considering contributing to the **RT Model Card Writing Tool**.
+Thank you for considering contributing to the **RT AI Model Card Writing Tool**.
 This project aims to make the creation of **transparent, standardized, and useful model cards** easier for researchers, developers, and practitioners.

 Please review the following guidelines carefully before submitting your contribution.